 If you can go back to work, you can receive benefits called permanent partial disability benefits.
 These benefits are based on a permanent disability rating assigned to you by your physician.

 The period in which you will receive these benefits will depend on the body part affected.
 For instance, you may receive 20 weeks’ worth of payments for the loss of any toe other than your big toe.
-You could receive benefits for 225 weeks for the loss of an arm or leg or 300 weeks for a disability to your body as a whole.
+You could receive benefits for 225 weeks for the loss of an arm or leg or 300 weeks for a disability whole.

 If an employee loses both arms, hands, legs or feet, or any two or more other body parts, or vision in both eyes, this is considered a permanent total disability.
 It warrants a benefit to be paid up to 400 weeks.